FredJones4/Disney-Reservation-Checker/README.md

-# Disney-Reservation-Checker
+# Disney-Reservation-Checker: Student Edition!
 Checks for reservation availability for Walt Disney World restaurants

-# 2024 Update!
-Seems like there is a decent amount of love for this project and I'm sure disney has changed there website a lot since written.
-I checked today and there seems to be a much different process including having to log in to see reservations.
-This might be something worth exploring but if you have created a better version of this repo feel free to make an empty PR and I can highlight it on this Project.

-Best of luck with all your disney reservations

 ### Purpose

 When booking a vacation at Walt Disney World you can reserve a table up to 180 days in advanced.
 Some of the more desireable restraunts will be booked the full 6 months in advanced.
-This program aims Text the user when a reservation is found by constantly checking for new reservations.
+This program will text the user when a reservation is found by constantly checking for new reservations.

  ### How it works